tqtcloud/ai-hedge-fund-crypto/README.md

   intervals: ["30m", "1h", "4h"]  # Timeframes to analyze
   tickers: ["BTCUSDT", "ETHUSDT"]  # Trading pairs
   strategies: ['MacdStrategy']  # Strategies to use
+model:
+  name: "gpt-4o-mini" # config your model
+  provider: "openai"  # config your llm provider, support openai， groq， openrouter，gemini，anthropic，ollama
+#  base_url: "https://api.openai.com/v1"  # not required, but if you want to set the base_url
 ```
+**Supported providers include OpenAI, Groq, OpenRouter, Gemini, Anthropic, and Ollama.** Most LLMs are compatible with the OpenAI SDK,
+so you can often switch models by simply adjusting the model name and base_url to match the desired provider.

 ## Usage